 Carefully consider the investment option's objectives, risks, fees and expenses.
-Contact Empower Retirement for a prospectus, summary prospectus for SEC-registered products or disclosure document for unregistered products, if available, containing this information.
+Contact Empower for a prospectus, summary prospectus for SEC-registered products or disclosure document for unregistered products, if available, containing this information.
 Read each carefully before investing.

-For prospectuses on Self-Directed Brokerage, contact TD AMERITRADE at 866-766-4015.
+For prospectuses related to investments in your self-directed brokerage, contact TD AMERITRADE at (866) 766-4016.
 Read them carefully before investing.